scylladb/scylla-monitoring/docs/source/reference/monitoring_apis.rst

 Scylla exposes two interfaces for online monitoring, as described below

+.. _prometheus:

 Prometheus
 ----------
 By default, Scylla listens on port 9180 for `Prometheus <https://prometheus.io/>`_ requests.
 To connect a Prometheus server to Scylla in your prometheus.yaml configuration file, add Scylla as a target with :code:`your-ip:9180`

-For more information on monitoring Scylla with Prometheus see `Scylla Monitoring Stack </install/monitoring_stack>`_
+For more information on monitoring Scylla with Prometheus see :doc:`Scylla Monitoring Stack <../install/monitoring_stack>`.

 You can change the Prometheus listening address and port in scylla.yaml file